nodeshift/nodejs-reference-architecture/docs/development/dependencies.md

-When evaluating dependencies, the teams typically evaluate the top level dependencies versus the full tree **EXCEPT** for the following in which we evalute the full tree:
+When evaluating dependencies, the teams typically evaluate the top level dependencies versus the full tree **EXCEPT** for the following in which we evaluate the full tree:
 * Licence Checks
 * Security vulnerabilities (CVEs)
 * Total sub-dependencies